Sukurudo/election_Analysis/README.md

 1. Utilize the total number of votes cast from previous code.
 2. Get a complete list of counties who cast votes.
 3. Calculate the total number of votes each county cast.
-4. Caldulate the percentage of votes each county cast.
+4. Calculate the percentage of votes each county cast.
 5. Determine county with the largest turnout

 ## Challenge Summary